riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 <img src="../images/posts/package-based-architecture-part-1/new-add.png" class="img-responsive" />

+Pretty cool, our application still works, we can add customers and view the latest customer that was added, but our list functionality is no longer present.

 ##Summary
 Although very much a contrived example, hopefully this post gives some insight into what's involved in a package based architecture.

+Is it pretty silly to use a package based architecture on a small example application?
+I'd say yes without a doubt!
+However, I am very impressed with this approach to building Meteor applications and I think it merits consideration when creating a non-trivial Meteor application.

-Personally, I am very impressed with this approach to building Meteor applications.
-I think using packages has many advantages, primarily around code organization and keeping your code modular and decoupled.
-The ability to add and remove features via `meteor add/remove` is pretty sweet.
+Using packages has many advantages, primarily around code organization and keeping your code modular and decoupled.
+The ability to add and remove features via `meteor add/remove` is pretty sweet as well.
 I can see many situations where this would be useful, such as demonstrating beta features to customers.

+The fact that a project can be converted in an iterative manner means an initially small application that looks like it will grow can be upgraded to use packages without completely stalling new feature development, this is great!
+Getting buy in on a refactor that will completely halt new feature development is much more difficult than diverting partial effort towards a refactor.

+There are certainly some drawbacks to a package based architecture, it is a little more complicated to develop applications in this manner.
+You could also run into complexities with package dependencies, for instance circular package dependencies where package A needs package B which needs package A.  In someways this is probably a good thing however, as a circular dependency likely points to a fault with your application structure / design and indicates a refactor is in order.

 ###Next steps
 A great next step if you're interested in further exploring package based architecture is the <a href="https://github.com/TelescopeJS/Telescope" target="_blank">Telescope source</a> on GitHub.
 There's nothing like looking through a real world application.